There is no doubt that millions of people utilize hair clippers to trim, fade and blend their hair at least monthly.

 Once the excess hair is removed, you can then lubricate the top and sides of the blades.
 It is important to remember that this process should be completed after each use, with a full cleaning every 30 days.

-To sterilize the blades, you can either pour the alcohol solution over top of the blades or utilize an alcohol pad to wipe them down thoroughly.
+To sterilize the blades, you can either pour the alcohol solution over the top of the blades or utilize an alcohol pad to wipe them down thoroughly.

 Once you get in the habit of cleaning and sterilizing your hair clipper, it will seem like a breeze.
 Failing to complete these processes routinely will risk the development of skin and scalp infections.